Maximize tax savings

-Equity Linked Savings Scheme (ELSS) and Unit Linked Insurance Plan (ULIP) are two investment options from the list of investments that qualify for tax deduction under section 80C of the Income Tax Act.
-The other investment options are Public Provident Fund (PPF), Tax saving Fixed Deposit, National Pension Scheme (NPS), etc. These investments offer different return opportunities and have different risk categorization but one common denominator connects them – tax benefit.
+Equity-Linked Savings Scheme (ELSS) and Unit-Linked Insurance Plan (ULIP) are two of the most popular investment options covered under the provisions of Section 80C of the Income Tax Act, 1961.
+The other investment options are Public Provident Fund (PPF), tax-saving fixed deposit, National Pension Scheme (NPS), and so on.
+These investments offer different return opportunities and risk categorisation, but one common denominator connects them – tax benefit.

 ELSS is a diversified, equity mutual fund.
-The scheme invests in the capital market and selects companies with different market capitalizations.
-In a financial year, an investor can claim a tax deduction of up to ₹150,000 against investments made in ELSS.
+The scheme invests in the capital market and selects companies with different market capitalisations.
+In a financial year, an investor can claim a tax deduction of up to Rs 1,50,000 against investments made in ELSS.
 These investments have a mandatory lock-in period of three years.